dr-koehler-ai/sepsis-risk-prediction/README.md

 - Simplified clinical logic (not validated for real-world use)
 - No patient time-series data integration
 - No probabilistic or machine learning components
-- Designed for educational purposes only
+- Designed for learning purposes only

 ---